Guide to Azwraith, the Phantom Lancer

 I had put some major strategies in those giant clumps of texts.
 In case you're lazy (naaah) you can just read these.
 You MUST know these to bring out the full ability of PL.
 These don't include the obvious strategies such as Doppelwalk running.
 Please read ALL of the inanely named strategies.

-: Very easy to learn.
+Beginner's Strategies: Very easy to learn.
 These are the basics.

 Intermediate Strategies: Not too hard.
 These are normal strategies that can be learned by trying them once or twice, and you should be able to catch on.